 The Glass House Website – Brooke Street Pier, Franklin Wharf, Hobart

 The Federal Group has Hobart brought us this stunning hotel.
-While The Story Bar is quirky in its own right, featuring a breathtaking view of the River Derwent with amazing interior design, we also could say the whole MACq 01 Hotel is quirky.
+While The Story Bar is fancy in its own right, featuring a breathtaking view of the River Derwent with amazing interior design, we also could call the whole MACq 01 Hotel fancy.
 As their website states: “The Story Bar is inspired by the egalitarian nature of Tasmanian society, where class divisions are less obvious.
 With this in mind, our bar team offer everything from draught beer to the finest wine and spirits in an enigmatic watering hole, adorned with newspaper headlines from decades past.
 To truly understand Tasmania, one must know its people and how they interact – The Story Bar makes for an iconic backdrop for both locals and visitors alike.”